mastertheknife/clickhouse-rpms/README.md

 dnf install clickhouse-client clickhouse-server
 ```

-#### Alternative repositories:
+#### Alternative repositories (build repositories):
 ClickHouse \*-stable repository: https://download.opensuse.org/repositories/home:/mastertheknife:/clickhouse-stable/CentOS_8/

 ClickHouse \*-lts repository: https://download.opensuse.org/repositories/home:/mastertheknife:/clickhouse-lts/CentOS_8/

 These only contain the last version and do not keep older versions.
+The older versions can be found in the main repository above.
 Also, please note that sometimes the LTS contains a newer version than the stable.
 For example, as of this writing, latest LTS is 21.3 and latest stable is 21.2.

 ### Some background